ZeroSharp/zerosharp.github.com/source/_posts/2013-10-22-three-ways-to-store-a-list-of-currency-codes-in-xaf.markdown

 The editor supports use of the `[DataSourceProperty]` and `[DataSourceCriteria]` properties too, so you can easily filter the collection.

-It is easy to provide a similar editor for any object type - just create a subclass of `SerializedListPropertyEditor<T>` where `T` is your persistent type.
+It is easy to provide a similar editor for any object type - just create a new subclass of `SerializedListPropertyEditor<T>` where `T` is your persistent type.

 You can download [a working sample project on GitHub](https://github.com/ZeroSharp/Xaf_CurrencyListPropertyEditor).